- Individual / Couples / Family Counseling sessions (teletherapy only during COVID-19 pandemic conditions):

 You can pay by credit card, cash or check.
 Sessions are 50 minutes in length, except for the initial intake/evaluation/goal setting session (which could extend to 65 minutes as needed).

-All services provided via teletherapy for near future.
-Office sessions will be offered again in the future once pandemic mediation conditions improve.
+All services are currently provided via teletherapy.
+Office sessions might be offered again in the future based on the status of COVID-19 pandemic conditions.

 For group sessions or specialized services to companies and organizations (training, executive coaching, organization consulting), please contact Robert Castle to discuss pricing options.